magalhaesaamanda/EDA_Operadora_Saude/README.md

-# EDA - Operadora de Saúde
+# What is a patient's health level?

 ## Cenário